Omar Chehab

 Adrien Vacher, Omar Chehab, Anna Korba

-Time-reversed diffusions are state-of-the-art in sampling but rely on score estimates.
+Time-reversed diffusions are state-of-the-art for sampling multi-modal distributions, but they rely on score estimates.
 We analyze how estimation errors affect the final samples.

 project image